snapscript/snap/README.md

 ### Operators

-Operators are special symbols that perform specific operations on one, two, or three operands, and then return a result.
-They are typically used to manipulate or compare values.
+Operators are special symbols that perform specific operations on a set of operands.
+The operators available are those found in most conventional imperative languages, such as those to perform algebra or compare values.

 #### Arithmetic Operators

 Arithmetic operators are used in mathematical expressions in the same way that they are used in algebra.
+These operations can be grouped and order can be specified using braces.

 ```js
 let a = 10;